0wang/0wang.github.io/_posts/2018-08-06-Across-the-US.md

 - Though I went to The Universal Studios for five times, but I never been there after the Harry Potter Castle opened to public.
 As a big fan of Harry Potter, who wathced the series of movies more than 10 times  and read the books more than 5 times, THAT'S THE PLACE I MUST GO!
 It was amazing, just like the Diagonal Alley in the movies.
 Buuuuuut,it was really crowded.
 We waited in line for the 10 mins magic show for 2 hours!
 Butter beer is highly recomended!
 No alcohol, so young fans friendly.
-The light show after 9 pm. was the best on that day ! <br />
+The light show after 9 pm. was the best on that day !

 ![hp](/assets/img/posts/harrypotter.jpg)

 - Las Vegas was the second stop in our trip.
 Though I lived at Los Angeles where very close to Las Vegas for 3 years, it was the first time I been there.
 The Wynn is a very worthy hotel to stayed at.
 We also watched the Mystery show by Cirque du Soleil, great show moving aesthetic.
-Stage design,clothing and the rhythm of the show was fantastic，Cirque du Soleil deserves the famous. <br />
+Stage design,clothing and the rhythm of the show was fantastic，Cirque du Soleil deserves the famous.

 ![zaij](/assets/img/posts/zaji1.jpg)

 - The Arches Nation Park.